-Every year, at the start of December, the town of Vic stages one of the largest and best known medieval markets in Spain.
-El Mercat Medieval de Vic lasts 4 days and for many Barcelona residents is an essential part of the run-up to Christmas.
+Every year, at the start of December, the town of Vic stages one of the largest and best-known medieval markets in Spain.
+El Mercat Medieval de Vic lasts four days and, for many Barcelona residents, is an essential part of the run-up to Christmas.

 Located just 70km from Barcelona, Vic is a regional capital and was an important city during the medieval period.
 The town centre is replete with buildings from the 14th and 15th centuries which make an ideal backdrop for a medieval fair.